reverentgeek/okta.github.io/_source/_use_cases/events-api-deprecation/index.md

 In the Events API, there is only one formal query parameter that supports defining the temporal scope of the events returned: `startDate`.
 In the Logs API, there is now `since` (the equivalent of `startDate`) and a new [`until` parameter](/docs/api/resources/system_log#request-parameters) which defines the end time bound of the query interval.
 Both of these operate against the [`published ` attribute](/docs/api/resources/system_log#attributes).

-A subtle difference between `stateDate` and `since`/`until` is that the former was very liberal in the format that was accepted.
+A subtle difference between `startDate` and `since`/`until` is that the former was very liberal in the format that was accepted.
 In the System Log API, `since`/`until` values are required to conform to [Internet Date/Time Format profile of ISO 8601](https://tools.ietf.org/html/rfc3339#page-8).
-This is to reduce the chance for format ambiguity (e.g. timezone offsets, etc.) and accidental misuse by consumers.
+The intention of this requirement is to reduce the risk of format ambiguity (e.g., timezone offsets) causing accidental misuse by consumers.

 #### Sorting

-Limited sort ordering by `published` is now possible via the System Log API [`sortOrder` parameter](/docs/api/resources/system_log#request-parameters).
-When combined with the `after` parameter, this enables queries to paginate backwards through events in a lossless fashion.
-Iterating forward is possible in both systems.
+Sort ordering by `published` is now possible via the System Log API [`sortOrder` parameter](/docs/api/resources/system_log#request-parameters).
+When combined with the `after` parameter, this enables queries to paginate through events in reverse chronological order in a lossless fashion.
+Paginating in chronological order is possible in both systems.

-In order to ensure no loss of events while polling, sorting changes to become the "persisted time" of the LogEvent, rather than it's "published time".
-This is in contrast to the non-polling case where events are always sorted with respect to `published`.
+Note that sort order for polling requests is only approximate.
+Sort order for non-polling requests is exact.
 Please see [Polling Requests](/docs/api/resources/system_log#polling-requests) for details.

 Note that the Events API does not support custom sorting.

 ### Limits

 Both APIs support a `limit` query parameter that governs the number of events per request to return.
-In the Events API, the both the maximum and default value is 1000 events.
-The System Log API shares the same maximum value, however, the default value is now `100` events.
+In the Events API, the maximum and default value is 1,000 events.
+The System Log API shares the same maximum value.
+However, the default value is 100 events.
 See [`limit` parameter](/docs/api/resources/system_log#request-parameters) for details.

 ### Polling